OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 * Simple cloud provisioning model
 * Advanced cloud provisioning model

-In these three scenarios, Cloud Administrators manage the physical infrastructure, creates Users and VDCs, prepares base templates and images for Users, etc
+In these three scenarios, Cloud Administrators manage the physical infrastructure, create Users and VDCs, prepare base templates and images for Users, etc.

 Cloud Administrators typically access the cloud using the CLI or the Admin View of Sunstone.